aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsm-to-xls/_index.md

 The following example demonstrates how to convert XLSM to XLS in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSM into XLS.
+Follow the easy steps to convert XLSM to XLS.
 Upload your XLSM file, then simply save it as XLS file.
 For both XLSM reading and XLS writing you can use fully qualified filenames.
 The output XLS content and formatting will be identical to the original XLSM document.

 {{% /blocks/products/pf/agp/text %}}